Changing Lives

 We are grateful for donations of any amount, and charitable tax receipts are provided for donations of $25 or more.
 Students are extremely grateful for the life-changing opportunity a scholarship provides.
 Most come from families where there is little income to provide basic needs, let alone school fees and post-secondary education.
 Sierra Leone has been ravaged by civil war and suffered through a recent Ebola virus crisis, and these and other unfortunate circumstances have left many orphans.

-Females are especially at a disadvantage; some would have been forced into arranged marriages or living on the streets had they not been able to attend college.
+Females are especially at a disadvantage; some would have been forced into arranged marriages or living on the streets had they not received scholarships.

 To give the gift of education can be life-changing for the person, their family, and ultimately their country.